- The IICWG - An Historical Perspective After 13 Years (PDF 1.1 MB, posted Oct. 2013)

-The World Meteorological Organization (WMO) Polar Observations, Research, and Services activities promote and coordinate relevant programmes that are carried out in the Antarctic and Arctic regions by nations and by groups of nations.
+The World Meteorological Organization (WMO) Polar and High Mountain Observations, Research, and Services activities promote and coordinate relevant programmes that are carried out in the Antarctic and Arctic regions by nations and by groups of nations.
 It interfaces with all WMO programmes, including the World Weather Watch and other related programmes throughout the world, meeting global needs and requirements for meteorological observations, research, and services in the polar regions.
-The activities are carried out under the auspices of the Executive Council Panel of Experts on Polar Observations, Research, and Services (EC-PORS).
+The activities are carried out under the auspices of the Executive Council Panel of Experts on Polar and High Mountain Observations, Research, and Services (EC-PHORS).

 EC-PORS Update July 2011 (PDF 789 KB, posted 8/11)